japanoise/gomacs/README.md

 This puts it in the realm of true Emacs!
 It also supports syntax highlighting for a wide array of languages; see the `syntax-files/` directory.

+*If you find Gomacs useful, consider [supporting me on Patreon](https://www.patreon.com/japanoise) - at just $2000 a month I can justify working on it full-time!*

 Closely follows
 [the modified version of Kilo found in this tutorial](http://viewsourcecode.org/snaptoken/kilo) in terms of the inner workings of the editor.
 Inspiration also comes from